 Creates a feature class containing lines that are converted from polygon boundaries with or without considering neighboring polygons.

-Inspects each feature in a feature class for problems with its geometry.
-Upon discovery of a problem, a fix will be applied, and a one-line description will be printed identifying the feature, as well as the geometry problem that was fixed.
+Inspects features for geometry problems and repairs them.
+If a problem is found, a repair will be performed, and a one-line description will identify the feature, as well as the geometry problem that was repaired.

 Splits line features based on intersection or proximity to point features.

-Creates a feature class containing lines that are generated by splitting input lines or polygon boundaries at their vertices.
+Creates a polyline feature class by splitting input lines or polygons at their vertices.

 Divides polygon features into a number of equal areas or parts.

-Creates a new feature class containing geodetic ellipse features constructed based on the values in an x-coordinate field, y-coordinate field, major-axis field, minor-axis field, and azimuth field of a table.
+Creates a feature class containing geodetic or planar ellipses from the values in an x-coordinate field, y-coordinate field, major axis and minor axis fields, and azimuth field of a table.

-Creates a new point feature class based on x- , y- , and z-coordinates from a table.
+Creates a point feature class based on x-, y-, and z-coordinates from a table.

-Creates a new feature class containing geodetic line features constructed based on the values in a start x-coordinate field, start y-coordinate field, end x-coordinate field, and end y-coordinate field of a table.
+Creates a feature class containing geodetic or planar line features from the values in a start x-coordinate field, start y-coordinate field, end x-coordinate field, and end y-coordinate field of a table.